Marker Logo

 this page online

-Hollywood Masonic Temple (within shouting distance of this marker); Los Angeles Dodgers (within shouting distance of this marker); The Masonic Temple (within shouting distance of this marker); Hollywood Roosevelt Hotel (about 300 feet away, measured in a direct line); El Capitan Theatre (about 300 feet away); a different marker also named The El Capitan Theatre (about 300 feet away).
+within walking distance of this marker: Dedicated to the Mrs. Minivers (a few steps from this marker); Chinese Heaven Dogs (within shouting distance of this marker); Hollywood Masonic Temple (within shouting distance of this marker); Los Angeles Dodgers (within shouting distance of this marker); The Masonic Temple (within shouting distance of this marker); a different marker also named Hollywood Roosevelt Hotel (about 300 feet away); El Capitan Theatre (about 300 feet away); a different marker also named The El Capitan Theatre (about 300 feet away).
 Touch for a list and map of all markers in Los Angeles.

-More about this marker.
-The Chinese Theatre is Los Angeles Historic-Cultural Monument No. 55, designated in 1968.
+Regarding Chinese Theatre.
+The Chinese Theatre is Los Angeles Historic-Cultural Monument No.

-Chinese Theatres and Marker image.
+Original Marker image.
 Click for full size.

-Photographed By Craig Baker, April 2, 2021
+Photographed by Craig Baker, April 2, 2021

 The marker is on the light pole.